YINI-lang/YINI-spec/YINI-Specification.md

 ### 15.3.
 Changelog
 A running log of changes and updates to the YINI specification.

+v1.0.0 Beta 3 + Updates
+- --WIP: In current cycle--
+- Fixed an issue with very short YINI files in the grammar: both members and sections are now explicitly optional.
+Clarified this with new examples in the specification.

 v1.0.0 Beta 3, 2025-04-25
 - Reworked and reordered large sections, with an updated Table of Contents.